Obarun/66/doc/index.md

 # What is 66?

-Sixty-six is a collection of system tools built around [s6](https://skarnet.org/software/s6) and [s6-rc](https://skarnet.org/software/s6-rc) created to make the implementation and manipulation of service files on your machine easier.
-It is meant to be a toolbox for the declaration, implementation and administration of services where seperate programs can be joined to achieve powerful functionality with small amounts of code.
+Sixty-six is a service manager built around [s6](https://skarnet.org/software/s6) created to make the implementation and manipulation of service files on your machine easier.
+It is meant to be a toolbox for the declaration, implementation and administration of services to achieve powerful functionality with small amounts of code.

 Examples of what can be achieved by assembling different programs provided by *66*: